Pear vs Oval Cut Diamond: Which One to Choose?

 Pear Prong Setting

 Prong is another option that is a beautiful setting for the pear.
 The maximum number of prongs is 6, where 3 take care of the bulge and the rest three focus on the tip.
 The tip is protected by a v prong, which prevents the gem from chipping.
-The v prong protects the gem as well fabrics from being hung onto the sharp point.
+The v prong protects the gem as well as fabrics from being hung onto the sharp point.

 Another setting, which is a 5 prong setting, is very similar to the 6 prong setting.
 In this setting, the lowest prong on the bulge is removed and the 5 others remain intact.